rstens/docs/README.md

   Agile Workshop                All Team members, SMEs and other participants.
 Several workshops have already been conducted, but so far, the testers were not involved.
   Testing Fundamentals          Testers                                          A level setting training, to allow everybody to start at the same point with the same information.
   Exploratory Testing           Testers                                          A major technique that will be embedded in our session-based testing (SBT) approach.
 Training Materials are available.
-  JIRA Introduction             All team members                                 Introduction to our project management system.
+  ZenHub Introduction             All team members                                 Introduction to our project management system.
-  JIRA - Defect Management      All team members                                 The defect management process for PPR as supported by JIRA.
+  ZenHub - Defect Management      All team members                                 The defect management process for PPR as supported by ZenHub.
   Project Onboarding/Training   All team members TestRail                        Testers                                          The test management tool that allows for collaboration, planning, execution and reporting.